johnsonandjohnson/Bodiless-JS/packages/bodiless-layouts/README.md

 )(FlowContainer);
 ```

-Then use this Flow Container on the site page.
+Then use this Flow Container on the site page:

 ```tsx
 const MY_PAGE_PATH = 'myPage';